CompuTec/computec-docs/docs/wms/administrator-guide/installation/wms-server/overview.md

     <details>
     <summary>Click here to check the required details</summary>
     <div>
-    1. Server Name - This should match the server name defined in the SAP Business One System Landscape Directory.
+    1. Server Name: This should match the server name defined in the SAP Business One System Landscape Directory.
 (Default port for SAP HANA: 40000)
-    2. License Server Name/Address - Enter the license server name/address.
+    2. License Server Name/Address: Enter the license server name/address.
 (Default port for SAP HANA: 30002)
-    3. Cleanup connection pool every (min) - A connection pool is a cache of connections to a database.
+    3. Cleanup connection pool every (min): A connection pool is a cache of connections to a database.
 Set the interval (in minutes) for clearing the connection pool.
 It is created so that the connections can be reused during future requests to the database.
+    4. Do not close SAP connection during cleanup: The connection to SAP will not be closed during cleanup.
-    4. SAP Business One User Name - Enter the User Name.
+    5. SAP Business One User Name: Enter the User Name.
-    5. Server Type - Select either HANA or MSSQL 20XX.
+    6. Server Type: Select either HANA or MSSQL 20XX.
-    6. Barcode Decoding Type - Here. you can select the barcode decoding type:
+    7. Barcode Decoding Type: Here, you can select the barcode decoding type:
-        - **CompuTec** – CompuTec WMS adapted GS1 standard.
+        - **CompuTec**: CompuTec WMS adapted GS1 standard.
 Click [here](../../barcode-scanning/overview.md#gs1-barcode-standard---computec-decoder) to find out more
-        - **Odette** – Odette standard.
+        - **Odette**: Odette standard.
 Click [here](../../barcode-scanning/overview.md#odette-standard) to find out more.
-        - **Custom** – Barcode interpreter without prefixes and with custom ones.
+        - **Custom**: Barcode interpreter without prefixes and with custom ones.
 Click [here](../../barcode-scanning/overview.md#gs1-barcode-standard---computec-decoder) to find out more.
-    7. Close inactive CompuTec WMS session after (min) Time, after which a user is logged out from CompuTec WMS (in minutes).
+    8. Close inactive CompuTec WMS session after (min): Time after which a user is logged out from CompuTec WMS (in minutes).
-    8. SAP Business One Password - Enter the SAP Business One Password.
+    9. SAP Business One Password: Enter the SAP Business One Password.
-    9. WMS Server Port - Enter the server port.
+    10. WMS Server Port: Enter the server port.
-    10. SSL Connection - Click [here](ssl-connection.md) to find out more about SSL connection.
+    11. WMS Server Port SSL: Click [here](ssl-connection.md) to find out more about SSL connection.
-    11. Checking this option restarts a good service on losing CompuTec WMS to SAP Business One or a database connection.
+    12. Restart WMS Server automatically when SAP DI connection is lost: Checking this option restarts a good service on losing CompuTec WMS to SAP Business One or a database connection.
 The option requires further setting up to be available to use.
         <details>
         <summary>Click here to find out more</summary>
         <div>